AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

 For more information, see the README.

-## Create an application in Adobe Learning Manager
+## Create an application in [!DNL Adobe Learning Manager]

 After you install the AEM site package, you must configure an ALM application to connect your learning portal with the AEM site.

-This scenario is applicable when AEM is used with Adobe Learning Manager.
+This scenario is applicable when AEM is used with [!DNL Adobe Learning Manager].

 Follow the steps below:

-1. As an Integration Administrator, click **Applications**.
+1. As an Integration Administrator, click **[!UICONTROL Applications]**.
-1. To create a new application, on the upper-right corner of the page, click **Register**.
+1. To create a new application, on the upper-right corner of the page, click **[!UICONTROL Register]**.
 1. In the Register a new application screen, enter the following details:

    1. Application Name: The name of the application that you are creating.